duartegroup/metallicious/docs/source/usage.rst

      - str
      - directory of template library, be default where the script is
      - path to metallicious + /library
-     - No
+     - no
    * - search_library
      - bool
      - if True, metallicious searches templates in template library,if False, it will parametrize template
-     - True
+     - true
-     - No
+     - no
    * - ff
      - str
      - parametrization protocol for small organic molecules (only gaff available at the moment)
      - 'gaff'
-     - No
+     - no
    * - fingerprint_guess_list
      - list(str)
      - list of template names, which will be checked from library
-     - None
+     - none
-     - No
+     - no
    * - truncation_scheme
      - str
      - name of the truncation scheme
-     - None
+     - none
-     - No
+     - no
    * - covalent_cutoff
      - float
      - if metal-atoms smaller then cutoff it is assumed that creates bond with the metal
      - 3.0
-     - No
+     - no

 Bash command line
 ------------

-It is also possible to use the metallicious just form command line.
+It is also possible to use the metallicious just from the command line.
 For example:

 .. code-block:: bash

-    metallicious -f cage.xyz -vdw_type merz-tip3p -metal_and_charges Pd 2 -prepare_topol
+    metallicious -f cage.xyz -LJ_type merz-tip3p -metal_and_charges Pd 2 -prepare_topol

 For details, see: